 We face an unfortunate reality here in South Africa: the vast majority of the population faces financial instability, uncertainty and pressure.
 This doesn’t necessarily come down to the wildly fluctuating Rand, a low income or inflation.
 Rather, the biggest cause of money problems in our country is financial illiteracy: the majority of South Africans don’t understand how to manage their money.
 Essential practices like budgeting, investing, and financial planning are all alien concepts and as a consequence, households suffer.

-The good news is that with the abundance of free online learning resources, you can become financially literate.
+Financial literacy is important, and the good news is that with the abundance of free online learning resources, you too can master the key concepts behind how money works.
 It’s just a matter of making the time, sitting down at your computer, and learning some key concepts and practices that could totally change the way your household lives in 2018.
 Here are five fantastic online resources you can make use of to change your financial situation and become financially literate!

 The Money Academy